Baffxy/DroxenBot-Research/README.md

 ### Key Observations

-- Signal filtering meaningfully improved precision over time, by the author's continuous observation
+- Signal filtering meaningfully improved observed hit rate over time, by the author's continuous hands-on tracking
-- Behavioral wallet activity showed apparent correlation with major growth events
+- Behavioral wallet accumulation was frequently observed preceding major growth events among tokens later flagged as successful
 - Early-stage assets exhibit measurable momentum patterns detectable via real-time data streams

-These observations motivate further research into machine learning ranking models and a rigorous, baseline-compared evaluation protocol (see the accompanying paper).
+These are observational findings from live deployment, not statistically validated causal claims — they motivate the more rigorous evaluation protocol and baseline comparisons proposed below and detailed in the accompanying paper.

 ## Future Research Directions

-- Machine learning ranking models for signal scoring
-- A pre-registered, baseline-compared evaluation protocol
-- Reinforcement learning agents for automated trading decisions
-- Simulation environments for strategy evaluation
-- Cross-chain predictive modeling
-- Risk-aware portfolio optimization
-- Social sentiment signal integration
+1. **Rigorous Evaluation Protocol** — a fixed, pre-registered success threshold applied consistently to every detection, with proper precision/recall/F1 reporting
+2. **Baseline Comparisons** — against random selection and simple single-metric filters, to isolate the actual contribution of the multi-stage architecture
+3. **Machine-Learning Ranking** — training supervised/semi-supervised models on accumulated detection history, compared against the current heuristic scorer
+4. **Temporal and Graph-Based Modeling** — representing wallet and transaction relationships as temporal graphs
+5. **Simulation and Backtesting** — controlled environments that replay historical streams
+6. **Cross-Chain Generalization** — extending to additional blockchain ecosystems
+7. **Risk-Aware Decision Support** — incorporating explicit uncertainty and liquidity constraints
+8. **Autonomous Execution as a Separate Research Problem** — evaluated independently under controlled risk limits, not conflated with monitoring performance

 This project serves as a foundation for future research into autonomous decision systems in real-time financial environments.

 ## Paper

-The full research paper — including detailed methodology, honest discussion of measurement limitations, and results is available as a preprint: *[link to be added once posted to arXiv]*.
+The full research paper — including detailed methodology, honest discussion of measurement limitations, and results — is available as a preprint: *[link to be added once posted to arXiv]*.

 ## Disclaimer